arisuvade/scripts/README.md

-# My Arch Linux Scripts
+## Overview

-This repository contains various scripts that I've written to customize and automate tasks in my Arch Linux system.
+This repository contains a collection of scripts created by Arisuvade for use on Arch Linux.
+These scripts aim to improve the user experience and make managing an Arch Linux system easier.

 ## Installation